 Better musicianship begins with these three courses.
 In Music Theory 101, you’ll learn the fundamental concepts of music such as pitch, rhythm, scales, intervals, chords, and harmony.
 If you’re already familiar with the concepts of music theory, then Getting Inside Harmony 1 will help you take it a step further with your ability to recognize chord progressions and use them creatively in your playing and writing.
 In Basic Ear Training 1 you’ll take your music theory skills in another direction to become a more interactive and confident musician, so that you can really hear what’s going on while you are performing.

-Just in the past few months, we have seen drastic changes in the music industry.
+Over the past few years, we have seen drastic changes in the music industry.
 Music Business Trends and Strategies, taught by Berklee Online course author Mike King, will create a foundation in key areas of the industry including copyright, publishing, marketing, and creating a fanbase, all while exploring the different structures that currently exist in the music business and the direction it is going.
 Whether you’re a novice or have a background in music business, this course will provide helpful ways of navigating the industry by looking at how it has changed and what it means for the future.